 Your core studio papers focus on your chosen pathway.
-Pathways at the City Campus are Advertising/Branding, Graphic Design, Illustration, Photography, and User Experience/User Interface (UX/UI).
-The pathway at the South Campus is Visual Communication (moving image).
+Pathways at the City Campus are Advertising and Branding, Graphic Design and Communication Arts.
+The pathway at the South Campus is Communication Design.
 All students also study Design Research II (Design Theory), Materials and Media III and two minor papers.